yiannimercer/COVID19_Chicago_Analysis/README.md

-# An Explanatory Analysis of COVID-19 Focusing on the City of Chicago
+# An Exploratory Analysis of COVID-19 Focusing on the City of Chicago

 ## Overview
 This project aims to analyze COVID-19's affect on the City of Chicago through different categories of citizens, such as age groups, gender (if-applicable), and race/ethnicity.
 A project of this type can be used to study how a global pandemic affects the groups of citizens of a city like Chicago and if something similar were to happen, we can be better prepared to combat the deadly virus against our most at risk citizens.